Protecting People, Not Profits About Newkirk Zwagerman Read More ABout Us

 Examples of employment and employee rights issues our attorneys handle include:

-- Discrimination in hiring, promotions, and discipline when decisions appear to be based on race, age, sex, sexual orientation, gender identity, disability, national origin, religion, or other protected characteristics rather than performance or qualifications.
+• Discrimination in hiring, promotions, and discipline occurs when decisions appear to be based on race, age, sex, sexual orientation, gender identity, disability, national origin, religion, or other protected characteristics rather than performance or qualifications.

-- Sexual harassment including unwanted sexual advances, requests for sexual favors, and other conduct of a sexual nature that interferes with a person’s ability to work or study.
+• Sexual harassment includes unwanted sexual advances, requests for sexual favors, and other conduct of a sexual nature that interferes with a person’s ability to work or study.

 Many of our clients work for employers based in Minneapolis or for organizations that operate across Minnesota and beyond.
 Others are students or staff in school systems and universities.
 If your experience involves unfair treatment that appears tied to your identity or to your decision to speak up, our team can help you evaluate whether it may fall under employment or civil rights protections.